 |*Source: 2018 National Dental Advisory Service, Comprehensive Fee Report

 **The prices are indicative, the treatment plan and quote is always prepared in Euro.

 How to get a quote from our clinics

-Our clinics, ACE Dental Clinic in the elite district of Budapest, Sopron Dental Clinic near the Austrian border and Dental Vienna Clinic in Vienna look forward to welcoming you with their services.
+Our clinics, Vitalcenter Clinic in the elite district of Budapest, Sopron Dental Clinic near the Austrian border and Dental Vienna Clinic in Vienna look forward to welcoming you with their services.
 We are happy to assist our patients from abroad with significantly lower prices, a complex clinical environment and well-trained teams of experts.